bsmith89/midas2-wiki/Home.md

 - "cannibalization" of reads by reference genomes with shared sequence
-- incorrect mapping of reads to genomes of interest from different, closely related organisms found in the same
+- incorrect mapping of reads to genomes of interest from different, closely related organisms found in the same sample.

 # Overview: The MIDASDBs